sams4566/bear-fitness/README.md

 - Ensure users that aren't admins cannot add, edit and delete items from the system through typing the correct url
 - Ensure all of the star rating buttons work correctly and modify the rating total correctly
 - Make sure the 'More Items' buttons work correctly and don't prevent the user from seeing all their items.
-- Ensure admins have access to the admin page and can modify orders correctly with the order totals updating correctly if an item is added or deleted.
+- Ensure admins have access to the Django Admin Panel and can modify orders correctly with the order totals updating correctly if an item is added or deleted.
 - Check error messages appear if there is a duplicate item in the wishlist or basket.

 ### User Testing